 We, and the U.S. automotive industry in general, have experienced a sustained increase in recall activity to address performance, compliance or safety-related issues.
+For example, in November 2019, we voluntarily recalled more than 700,000 SUVs worldwide due to problems with an electrical connection that could result in a vehicle stall.
 Our costs to recall vehicles have been significant and typically include the cost of replacement parts and labor to remove and replace parts.
 These costs substantially depend on the nature of the remedy and the number of vehicles affected, and may arise many years after a vehicle's sale.
 Product recalls may also harm our reputation, force us to halt the sale of certain vehicles and cause consumers to question the safety or reliability of our products.
 Given the intense regulatory activity across the automotive industry, ongoing compliance costs are expected to remain high.